Skrylar/ImpromptuModular/README.md

 **EOC**:  EOC is an end-of-cycle trigger that is emitted when a slide is completed (to signal its end); this can be used for more automation, for example, by triggering or chaining other operations when a fade in/out completes.
 The EOC triggers upon the end of any slide event, whether the end position is at the top/bottom or not.

 A 0V CV is initially stored in the CV memory and the slide switches are in the off position, thereby allowing the Recall to act as a **Reset** by default.
+An option in the right-click menu, called **Level sensitive arrow CV inputs** can be activated to control the duration of the transition.
+When this option is turned on, the input must be continuously held above 1V for the transition to progress, and when the input goes back under 1V, the transition will stop at its current level.

 ([Back to module list](#modules))